216aditya4565/Loan-Default-Prediction/README.md

-# Loan-Default-Prediction
+# Loan-Default-Prediction-using-Machine-Learning

-Predicting whether a customer is a loan defaulter or not using Logistic Regression Algorithm.
+The Loan Default Prediction System will be useful for the banks to predict whether a customer is/will be a Loan Defaulter for their bank or not.
+This system analyzes the previous records of the customers(such as Applicant Income, Loan Amount, Loan Amount Term, etc.) and then predicts whether the person will be a defaulter for their bank when they take a loan in the later future or not.
+The Machine Learning Algorithm used for the same is Logistic Regression as it gives a better accuracy score than the other alogrithms(such as Decision Tree, XG Boost, Naive Bayes, etc.)